Lucy-Glanville-Brown/travel-blog/README.md

 * When the user edits a post the bootstrap class properties appear in the content box, this has also been flagged in the HTML validator testing for the post_detail page

+* I was having trouble getting the delete function to return to the homepage, I found the solution on Stackoverflow [here]('https://stackoverflow.com/questions/35748145/return-and-link-to-homepage-django')

+* The delete success message was also not displaying and I found the solution on Stackoverflow [here]('https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown')

+* When the user created a post the image upload function was not working, after speaking to Code Institute Tutor Support the solution was to include an enctype attribute in my form
+`<form method="POST" enctype="multipart/form-data">`

+* I was also having problems getting the slug field to pre-populate when the user created a post outside of the admin panel.
+I decided to remove the slug field from the create/update post view and have it pre-populate in the backend.
+The soultion was found on Learn Django [here]('https://learndjango.com/tutorials/django-slug-tutorial')

 ### Validator Testing

 * W3C Markup Validation